software-mansion/react-native-svg/README.md

 ##### Polygon

-The <Polygon /> element is used to create a graphic that contains at least three sides.
+The <Polygon> element is used to create a graphic that contains at least three sides.
 Polygons are made of straight lines, and the shape is "closed" (all the lines connect up).

 ```